6 easy steps to reduce sodium in your diet

 According to the American Medical Association, if every American consumed 1,500 milligrams of sodium or less per day, 150,000 lives could be saved from heart disease every year.

-“It’s really about eating smarter,” says Kavita Sharma, MD, director of prevention at Ohio State’s Heart and Vascular Center.
+“It’s really about eating smarter,” says Kavita Sharma, MD.
 “Cutting salt in your diet can reduce your risk of developing high blood pressure as well as your risk of having a heart attack.”

 Cut the salt, keep the flavor